 Since then I have tried to apply for an Aadhar unsuccessfully twice.
 Didn’t get it.
 I don’t think I will apply for it anymore.
 Got a bank account and a PAN card.
 So there is that.

 The thing is sometimes you might think that you know the system, but then the system throws a curveball or two your way.

-But I have received two India visa extensions by far: the first one from FRRO Delhi/Gurgaon and the second one from FRRO Bangalore.
+But I have received two India visa extensions by far.
 So I can presume with some confidence that, I know the process to extend Entry visa for India.

-In this article, I will recount the experience for both the FRROS since they were quite different.
+In this article, I will recount my experience.
 The first time, it took me 3 weeks to extend Indian visa online, and the second time, only 5 days.

 What is Indian Entry Visa & Who can Get it?

 An Entry Visa to India is granted to:

 - Spouse or a child of a person of Indian origin.